 The Facilities Manager, as a core member of the Crisis Response Team, or a designee will develop timely warning notices for the University Community to notify members of the community about serious crimes against people that occur on campus, where it is determined that the incident may pose an ongoing threat to members of the SMU community.
-These warnings will be distributed if the incident is reported either to the Crisis Response Team directly or to the Crisis Response Team indirectly through a campus security authority or the local PD.
+These warnings will be distributed if the incident is reported either to the Crisis Response Team directly or to the Crisis Response Team indirectly through a campus security authority or the local police department.

-The department issues/posts Crime Alerts for incidents of
+The department issues/posts Crime Alerts for incidents of:

+1. Criminal Homicide

+2. Aggravated assault

-- 1. Criminal Homicide - Aggravated assault (cases involving assaults among known parties, such as two roommates fighting which
+(cases involving assaults among known parties, such as two roommates fighting which results in an aggravated injury, will be evaluated on a case by case basis to determine if the individual is believed to be an on-going threat to the larger SMU community)

-- Robbery involving force or violence (cases including pick pocketing and purse snatching will typically not result in the issuance of a Crime Alert, but will be assessed on a case by case basis) - 4.
-Sexual Assault (considered on a case by case basis depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount information known by the Oakland/Sacramento/ San Mateo Police Departments) - 5.
-Major incidents of arson - Other crimes as determined necessary by the chair of the Crisis Response Team or the President, or their designee in their absence
+Robbery involving force or violence (cases including pick pocketing and purse snatching will typically not result in the issuance of a Crime Alert, but will be assessed on a case by case basis)

+4. Sexual Assault

+(considered on a case by case basis depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount information known by the Oakland/Sacramento/San Mateo Police Departments)

+- 5. Major incidents of arson - 6.
+Other crimes as determined necessary by the chair of the Crisis Response Team or the President, or their designee in their absence